 Data quality may get hampered either due to incorrect data or missing values leading to noise in the data.
 Even relatively small errors in the training data can lead to large-scale errors in the system’s output.

 When algorithms don’t perform well, it is often due to data quality problems like insufficient amounts/skewed/noise data or insufficient features describing the data.

-Therefore, one needs to use high-quality data for the machine learning model to perform well.
+Therefore, one often needs to perform data cleaning to get high-quality data before training machine learning models.

 Wrapping up things, let's take some time to look at the main highlights of this article: